 The big lens of the 6th Sense has a retro look to it, harking back to visors of the Nineties, but as far as technology goes they are bang up to date.

 The frame is practically non-existent, which is something we like.
 There is nothing worse than crouching down in the drops or doing a quick shoulder check to find that there is a piece of plastic in your line of sight.
 The 6th Sense offer a massive field of vision without you even moving your head.

 Oakley's Jawbreaker Prizm Road glasses were developed in collaboration with Mark Cavendish, a sprinter renowned for his very low head position when racing for the line.
 Usually for the win.
 The downside to that sort of aggressive position is that the top of the frame on most cycling glasses obscures your line of sight, and the result is usually a sore neck from craning to see under or over the frame.

 With the Jawbreakers, Oakley sought to increase the upward field of view.
 The result is that the top of the frame is much higher than most other eyewear we have ever tested.
 There's very little intrusion into your vision.
 It's very impressive.
 Get your chin down on the stem and assume an aggressive position, as you would when racing or time trialling, and the top of the frame really doesn't intrude into your vision at all.

 Optilabs is a Croydon-based specialist sports optician that offers a range of eyewear, all of which are available with prescription lenses.
-The Switch comes with a range of six lenses and can be supplied with a prescription insert which sits behind.
 They all offer 100% UV protection.